 - Official proof of the change to your legal name from the Social Security Administration

-You must provide at least one of the following documents showing the change from your previous legal name to your current name:
+Provide at least one of the following documents showing the name change from your previous legal name to your current name:

 - Court order